English as an Additional Language (EAL)

 Social and Emotional Counseling

-The role of the VIS Counselor is to provide social and emotional counseling to the Secondary students.
+The role of the VIS Counselors is to provide social and emotional counseling to both Primary and Secondary students.
 This can be initiated through student request, teacher request, and parental request or via the counselors’ observations.
 Clear procedures are implemented to ensure that the communication occurs between appropriate parties.

 VIS feels that it is important to have available an adult who is viewed as safe and trustworthy by students so that they can talk through troubling issues of concern.
 Being able to express their worries often allows them to return to the classroom with a greater degree of emotional balance which enables them to work more enthusiastically in the academic realm.
 It is important to be aware that young people from the ages of 11 to 18 are experiencing profound physical and psychological changes as they move through puberty and into early adulthood.
 Because of these changes, issues that may seem trivial to an adult take on huge proportions in the mind of an adolescent.

-Primary care is provided by teachers and the Secondary counsellor supports the teachers by meeting with the student at any time via teacher, student or parent request.
+Primary care is provided by teachers and the counsellors support the teachers by meeting with the student at any time via teacher, student or parent request.

 Support is provided not only to students but also to parents.
-Parents of Secondary and upper Primary students are invited to attend various parenting course facilitated by the counselor throughout the school year.
-The content of these courses vary and aims to help parents to learn methods of respectful discipline, skills for clear, honest communication, concrete strategies to prevent risky behavior and how to be an encouraging presence in the life of their child.
+Parents of Primary and Secondary students are invited to attend various parenting courses facilitated by the counselors throughout the school year.
+The content of these courses vary and aim to help parents to learn methods of respectful discipline, skills for clear, honest communication, concrete strategies to prevent risky behavior and how to be an encouraging presence in the life of their child.